AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 he constantly wore a demeanor of benignity and majesty, of kindliness and sanctity, that won all with whom he came in contact.

-## Quotation of Origen\'s Language.
+## Quotation of Origen's Language.

-The following statements from the pen of Origen, and abstracts of his views by eminent authors of different creeds, will show the great scholar\'s ideas of human destiny.
+The following statements from the pen of Origen, and abstracts of his views by eminent authors of different creeds, will show the great scholar's ideas of human destiny.
 Many more than are here given might be presented, but enough are quoted to demonstrate beyond a peradventure that the great philosopher and divine, the equally great scholar and saint, was a Universalist.
-There is no little difficulty in reaching Origen\'s opinions on some topics --- happily not on man\'s final destiny --- in consequence of most of his works existing only in Latin translations confessedly inaccurate.
+There is no little difficulty in reaching Origen's opinions on some topics --- happily not on man's final destiny --- in consequence of most of his works existing only in Latin translations confessedly inaccurate.
 He complained of perversions while living and warned against misconstruction.[^242] But no believer in